JeevesTakesOver/Railtrack/README.rst

 * Self-serviceable.
 * Access control provided by GitHub/GitLab/Bitbucket.
 * Manages Pets
+* Static or DHCP IP allocation of Pets on the VPN.
 * Python based, built on Fabric

-The code in this repository provisions a fully meshed, geographically distributed, resilient, encrypted virtual network.
+The code in this repository provisions a fully meshed, geographically distributed, resilient, Layer 2 encrypted virtual network.

+This allows for deploying any networked service across the internet, including multi-cloud setups with a single network namespace.
+As it is a layer 2 VPN, it also supports multicast,unicast services or floating virtual-ips.

 Services can be added to the virtual network simply by binding the listening ports of those services to the local virtual network ip addresses.
+This allows for increased security as access to services is only available to hosts connected in the VPN.

 Management of the hosts allowed to access the virtual network is performed through git and pull requests.